german-antonio/gamedev-assignment-2/README.md

   The alpha should go from 255 when it is first spawned, to 0 on the last frame it is alive.

 Misc
-- The 'P' key should pause the game
+DONE - The 'SPACE' key should pause the game
 DONE - The 'ESC' key should close the game

 DONE Configuration file